jeanhw1231/kubesphere/ReadMe.md

 > Huawei CCE built-in Everest CSI provides StorageClass `csi-disk` which uses SATA (normal I/O) by default, but the actual disk that is used for Kubernetes clusters is either SAS (high I/O) or SSD (extremely high I/O).
 Therefore, it is suggested that you create an extra StorageClass and set it as **default**.
 Refer to the official document - [Use kubectl to create a cloud storage](https://support.huaweicloud.com/en-us/usermanual-cce/cce_01_0044.html).

-Please make sure that you run the storageclass file, else the workload will fail.
+Please make sure that you run this--> [storageclass yaml file](https://github.com/jeanhw1231/kubesphere/blob/main/kubectl-kubesphere/csi-disk-sas.yaml), else the workload will fail.
 For more info on the ks-installer, refer to - https://github.com/kubesphere/ks-installer
 ![csi-disk-sas yaml](https://github.com/jeanhw1231/kubesphere/blob/main/pics/2a_cce_kubesphere_pods_csi-disk-sas.png)
 If you don't run the storage class configuration, you will see the log message indicating "Default storage class was not found":
 ![ks-installer-failed](https://github.com/jeanhw1231/kubesphere/blob/main/pics/3c_ks-installer.png)